directvt/vtm/doc/architecture.md

 Do not confuse the values of the `<type>` option with the names of the desktop object types, even though they are the same literally, e.g. `vtty` and `term`.
 Desktop objects of the same name are wrappers for heavy desktop objects that should be launched in parallel vtm processes in `Desktop Applet` mode to optimize desktop resource consumption.

-### Desktop Client mode

-...//todo
-...By default, the `Desktop Client` will run and the `Desktop Server` will be launched in background if it is not running.

-...A standalone running `Desktop Client` can be seamlesly attached to the desktop using `DirectVT Gateway` object.
+...A standalone running `Desktop Applet` can be seamlesly attached to the desktop using `DirectVT Gateway` object.

-### Desktop Server mode

-#### Desktop structure
+## Desktop Structure

 Internally the desktop is represented by the parent-child object tree with a single root object.
 The root object broadcasts a fixed number of ticks every second to update the tree state and to do something else in sync.